nakabonne/tstorage/README.md

 ```

 ### Examples
+To make time-series data persistent on disk, specify the path to directory that stores time-series data through `WithDataPath` option.
-In tstorage, the combination of metric name and labels preserves uniqueness.
+Also, in tstorage, the combination of metric name and labels preserves uniqueness.

-Here is an example of insertion and selection a metric for memory allocation on `host-1`.
+Here is an example of insertion a labeled metric to disk (exactly it doesn't write to disk immediately).

 ```go
 package main